Code-Institute-Submissions/anniefenton-milestone-project-2_SepResub/README.md

 ### **Automated - building with tests**

 Automated testing with Jest was used in the development of the `callAlert()` function.
 This function calls an alert box when the user successfully submits a contact form on the 'Designed' page.
+With more time the developer would like to fully test that the alert box is successfully called whenever the form has been filled in and the email sent correctly.

 ### **Bugs encountered**